LambentLight/BuildMetadata/README.md

 Once the resource complies with the already mentioned prerequisites, do the following to add it into the list:

-1. Add a new object **at the top** of `resources.json` with the resource information
+1. Pick either a Resource per Commit or Resource per Pull Request
-2. Create a pull request for every single resource (if you want to add 10 resources, you need to open 10 pull requests for every single one of them)
+2. Add a new object **at the top** of `resources.json` with the resource information
-3. Wait for the team to aprove the new resource
+3. Wait for the team to aprove the new Resource(s)

 # JSON formats